MichaelSebero/Productivity-Mode/README.md

 > For Windows users type ".exe" towards the end with no quotations

 .
-The box will close and that application won't be able to launch for 2 hours
+The box will close and the application of your choosing won't be able to launch for 2 hours